North Coast Water Board Program Priorities

 The goals of the Site Cleanup Program are the following:

-- To ensure that sites with groundwater contamination continue to be investigated so that the extent of contamination is known.
+- Ensure that sites with groundwater contamination continue to be investigated so that the extent of contamination is known.

-- To ensure that sites with known groundwater contamination that pose a risk to human health and the environment are remediated to the extent that they no longer pose a significant risk.
+- Ensure that sites with known groundwater contamination that pose a risk to human health and the environment are remediated to the extent that they no longer pose a significant risk.

-- To protect sensitive receptors, such as the public, schools, residential occupants, and surface water bodies, from the impacts of contamination from cleanup sites.
+- Protect sensitive receptors, such as the public, schools, residential occupants, and surface water bodies, from the impacts of contamination from cleanup sites.

-- To respond in a timely manner to members of the public that have requested information on sites that we oversee and to work with members of the public on sites of interest to them.
+- Promptly respond to public information requests about the sites we oversee and work with the public on sites of interest to them.

-- To work with the State Water Board, other regulatory agencies, industry professionals and members of the public to develop new standards and procedures for more effective and efficient regulatory oversight of contaminated sites.
+- Coordinate with the State Water Board, other regulatory agencies, industry professionals and members of the public to develop new standards and procedures for more effective and efficient regulatory oversight of contaminated sites.

-- To aid property owners and responsible parties who are in need of funding to acquire adequate funds through grants, loans or other funding programs to help to investigate and mitigate contamination discharged on their property.
+- Assist property owners and responsible parties seeking project funding to acquire adequate funds through grants, loans or other funding programs to help to investigate and mitigate subsurface contamination discharged on their property.

-- To close UST sites that meet the case closure criteria under the Low Threat Closure Policy and Resolution No. 92-49.
+- Close UST sites that meet the case closure criteria under the Low Threat Closure Policy and SCP sites under Resolution No. 92-49.

-- To ensure that our closed and open sites do not pose an additional risk to public health and the environment from the effects of sea level rise.
+- Ensure that our closed and open sites do not pose an additional risk to public health and the environment from the effects of sea level rise.

-- Continue to work in the statewide effort to develop new and useful metrics to better manage the SCP program.
+- Continue to work in the statewide effort to develop new and useful metrics to better manage the SCP and UST programs.

 - Continue to concentrate on brownfield redevelopment projects by overseeing the investigation and cleanup of these sites and by helping responsible parties acquire grants to clean up their sites.